nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

     which goes into the ML algorithms.
 - chose max and not median or mean because there are some objects where the median flux = 0.0
     - if we did this before the interpolating, the median might be a non-zero value
 - normalizing is required so that the CLAGN and it's comparison SDSS sample don't have different flux levels.
+ML algorithms will easily choose to classify based on overall flux levels, so we want to discourage that by normalizing the fluxes.

 Idea here is that we normalize across each object.
 So the algorithms will know, for example, that within one object W1 will be brighter than ZTF bands but from one object to the next, it will not know that one is brighter than the other.